Stock market today: Sensex, Nifty set to gain after US Fed policy outcome; here's why

 "While the cautiously optimistic Fed has eased some market pressure, we feel EM assets will be in a push and pull phase, where a generally weakening DXY would be countered by higher global uncertainty," Arora said.

-Arora said that changing global narrative on growth and tariff noises may allow EM central banks, including the RBI, to be less defensive on the forex fight, implying some policy flexibility on rate settings in general.
+Arora of Emkay Global said that changing global narrative on growth and tariff noises may allow EM central banks, including the RBI, to be less defensive on the forex fight, implying some policy flexibility on rate settings in general.

+"What was noteworthy is that all FOMC members felt increasing price pressures were a real risk.
+In a way, the risk of stagflation - slow growth and elevated inflation - is what the Fed acknowledged.
+Stocks, including domestic equities, have rallied largely, as slow growth would mean more rate cuts, but that expectation is not on solid footing because of the tariff-related uncertainty, which Powell also flagged clearly," said Akshay Chinchalkar, Head of Research, Axis Securities.

-"While the RBI's consistent efforts to ease system liquidity will imply that durable liquidity will soon turn into a surplus, April rate cut possibility is solid, with one further cut possible ahead.
+Emkay Global said said the RBI's consistent efforts to ease system liquidity will imply that durable liquidity will soon turn into a surplus, April rate cut possibility is solid, with one further cut possible ahead.
 However, we are keeping a tab on fluid global dynamics and FX knock-on effect as well - both of which would be important inputs in RBI's reaction function," she said.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today